jmazor/pemacs/README.md

 ## License

+All files other than /vendor/ should be considered modified.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later